zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Jenny isn’t so sure that she wants to have her daug hter getting these vaccines.
 She says, “But when I looked at the list, there wer e a few I didn’t recognize – diphtheria, hepatitis, and rubella.
 Who knows what our kids are getting?”
 Jenny

 mentions three other diseases that children might b e vaccinated against.
-“Diphtheria” (diphtheria) is a disease that makes i t difficult for a person to swallow.
+“Diphtheria” (diphtheria) is a disease that makes it difficult for a person to swallow.
 It often causes what we would call a “sore  (sore) throat.”
 If you have a sore throat, it’s difficult for you to swallow.
 “Di phtheria” often results in a fever as well.

 “Hepatitis” (hepatitis) is a disease that can damag e your liver.
 Your liver is a very important organ or part of your body.
 The third dis ease Jenny mentions is “rubella” (rubella).
 “Rubella,” when I was growing up, was called “German measles.”
 It’s a disease that also produces a red r ash or spot or area on your skin and produces a fever, much like measles does.